pynamodb/PynamoDB/README.rst

 Advanced Usage
 ^^^^^^^^^^^^^^

-Wan't to use indexes?
+Want to use indexes?
 No problem:

 .. code-block:: python